Ukraine's President Petro Poroshenko says top clerics in the Orthodox Church are now ready to grant independence to the Kiev Church, defying Moscow.

 Read more on related topics:

-In the early Middle Ages Christianity spread to what is now Russia from Kievan Rus, which was the origin of the Russian state.
+In the early Middle Ages Christianity spread to what is now Russia from Kievan Rus, which Moscow claims to have given the origin of the Russian state.

 Today there are three Orthodox Church branches based in Kiev: